 Objects are Like Import

 If a class is like a "mini-module," then there has to be a similar concept to import but for classes.
-That concept is called "instantiate" which is just a fancy, obnoxious, overly smart way to say "create."
+That concept is called "instantiate", which is just a fancy, obnoxious, overly smart way to say "create."
 When you instantiate a class what you get is called an object.

-The way you do this is you call the class like it's a function, like this:
+You instantiate (create) a class by calling the class like it's a function, like this:

 1 2 3